How to run test on GitLab CI Locally

 Run GitLab test locally on BrowserStack

-Now we need to update our test scripts with local environment BROWSERSTACK_LOCAL and environment identifier BROWSERSTACK_LOCAL_IDENTIFIER
+Now you need to update our test scripts with the local environment BROWSERSTACK_LOCAL and environment identifier BROWSERSTACK_LOCAL_IDENTIFIER

 String username = System.getenv("BROWSERSTACK_USERNAME");